COMP2150-24s1/level-design-assessment-Bry-sannn/README.md

 ### 1.2.
 Drama
 ### ***What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?***
+Drama can create a sense of intensity that is modulated according to the situation at hand.
+For this game, drama is created to teach the player the various encounters and slowly ease them to the intesity that will await them as they progress through each section.
+Section 1 has a mild intensity with the environment hazards as the only aspect applying pressure For example:

+Section 2 delves a bit more pressure with the introduction to enemy encounters, initially putting the basic enemies and as they progress slowly increase the amount.

+For example:

+Lastly Section 3 gives the player a high amount of intensity with moments of relief

+For example:

 ### 1.3.
 Challenge
 ### ***What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?***